Difference Between Branch Banking and Agent Banking

 Parameters of ComparisonBranch BankingAgent banking

-PurposeIt is a banking centre that provides face-to-face or automated service of the bank to the customer.It is an outlet that conducts banking services to unserved or underserved people on behalf of banks.
+PurposeIt is a banking centre that provides face-to-face or automated bank service to the customer.It is an outlet that conducts banking services to unserved or underserved people on behalf of banks.

-FunctionIt performs all the same functions that its head office is performing.It offers some limited but important basic functions of a bank.
+FunctionIt performs all the same functions that its head office performs.It offers some limited but important basic functions of a bank.

 Operation CostIt requires more operational costs.It requires less operational cost.